duck-dynasty/duckbot/README.md

 The `test` script also performs code coverage checks.
 [View the script](https://github.com/Chippers255/duckbot/blob/main/scripts/build/test.sh) to see the minimum required coverage.
 Discord.py decorators make it difficult to cover methods directly, so don't aim for 100% coverage.

 ### Run DuckBot
+DuckBot runs using [docker-compose](https://docs.docker.com/compose/), so ensure that is installed along with docker itself.
 Requires `duckbut/.env` to be present, and the `DISCORD_TOKEN` environment variable to be set therein.
 The process will be killed after an hour.
 ```
 . scripts/duckbot.sh